 Power Points presentations for Lifestage trainings are available on Slideshare.
 Descriptions of the trainings with links to the PPs are availalbe on the RESOURCES link on this site.

-(mostly) TRUE THINGS slammin' storytelling
+(MOSTLY) TRUE THINGS slammin storytelling slam

 HOW TO KNOW IF WHAT YOU COMMUNICATE IS UNDERSTOOD: JOHN HOCKENBERRY INTERVIEWS 5 AMAZING WRITERS AT THE WORLD SCIENCE FESTIVAL There they were, two of the most prolific and profound American novelists, a Harvard psychology researcher and professor, along with theoretical physicist Sean Carrol and science journalist Jo Marchant,